Segment Security

 admin-prefixes and two IPv6 match lists also named camera-prefixes and

-admin-prefixes, and add a total of seven prefixes.
+admin-prefixes, and they add a total of seven prefixes.

 switch(config)# match-list input prefix-ipv4 camera-prefixes switch(config-match-list-prefix-ipv4-camera-prefixes)# match prefix-ipv4 69.89.31.200/32 switch(config-match-list-prefix-ipv4-camera-prefixes)# match prefix-ipv4 69.89.31.201/32 switch(config-match-list-prefix-ipv4-camera-prefixes)# match prefix-ipv4 70.89.31.0/24 switch(config-match-list-prefix-ipv4-camera-prefixes)# exit switch(config)# match-list input prefix-ipv6 camera-prefixes switch(config-match-list-prefix-ipv6-camera-prefixes)# match prefix-ipv6 2001:0:9d38:6ab8::/64 switch(config-match-list-prefix-ipv6-camera-prefixes)# match prefix-ipv6 2002:0:9d38:6ab8::3/128 switch(config-match-list-prefix-ipv6-camera-prefixes)# exit switch(config)# match-list input prefix-ipv4 admin-prefixes switch(config-match-list-prefix-ipv4-admin-prefixes)# match prefix-ipv4 80.80.0.0/16 switch(config-match-list-prefix-ipv4-admin-prefixes)# exit switch(config)# match-list input prefix-ipv6 admin-prefixes switch(config-match-list-prefix-ipv6-admin-prefixes)# match prefix-ipv6 2003:0:9d38:6ab8::/64 switch(config-match-list-prefix-ipv6-admin-prefixes)# exit switch(config)#